elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-references-and-copying.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It’s a bit of a process, you need to create a new object and replicate the structure of the existing one by iterating over its properties and copying them at the primitive level.
-We also can use Object.assign to replace for..in loop for simple cloning.
+  <div><strong>Interview Response:</strong> It's a bit of a process; you need to create a new object and replicate the structure of the existing one by iterating over its properties and copying them at the primitive level.
+We also can use object.assign to replace for..in loop for simple cloning.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />